dtc111111/UniPR-3D/README.md

 ## Evaluating
   To evaluate the model on datasets mentioned above, run:
   ```
+  # For both single frame and multi-frame evaluation
   python3 eval_lora.py
   ```
   Make sure to set the correct paths in the python file before running.
 If you are evaluating directly based on our pretrained models, you may need to set the path to the pretrained model in the python file as well.